Solo Climber – Mike Dunne

 Loving and Hating Climbing

-I got into bouldering when I was at university, there was no decent Trad really close by and I didn’t, and still don’t, really fit in with the other climbers.
-I was still in my soloing phase so I started going to Cowraik quarry near Penrith in Cumbria and bouldering all the routes with this old crappy sofa bed cushion for a mat.
+I got into bouldering when I was at university, since there was no decent Trad really close by.
+I was still in my soloing phase so I started going to Cowraik quarry near Penrith in Cumbria and bouldering all the routes with this old sofa bed cushion for a mat.
 I personally have never got that much into bouldering as an individual sport, but I do have a soft spot for making new bouldering problems.

 I know people who are totally obsessed with climbing but for me it’s just something I do.
 Sometimes I love it, sometimes (less frequently these days) I hate it but it’s always there.
 I’m driven by something I don’t understand, deep in my heart, forget the grades and the bravado and the glory, I just need to know myself, I can only do that when I’m about half an inch away from doom.
-That said I’m starting to soften in my old age and crags often ring with the sounds of ‘Shit John, I don’t want to die!’ when I’m leading.
+That said, I’m starting to soften in my old age now that I have a better understanding of where my limits are.

 Lake District Climbs